siduction/sidu-manual/data/en/0301-hd-install_en.md

 ### Encrypt system

 The partitioning described in step 6 above is now slightly different.
 We also use the “*Manual partitioning*” option here.
-The encrypted system requires an empty, unused area on the hard disk.
-If this is not available, we first delete partitions that are no longer required.
-Then we create the new partition.
+The encrypted system requires at least three partitions.
+According to the partitioning used above, these are

+`/dev/nvme0n1p1` unencrypted and mounted at `/boot/efi`,
+`/dev/nvme0n1p5` unencrypted and mounted at `/boot`,
+`/dev/nvme0n1p4` for the encrypted system.

+The partition `/dev/nvme0n1p4` requires a different file system to the one used previously.
+Therefore, the first step is to delete the partition and create a new partition in the empty, unused area.

 ![calamares, manual partitioning encrypt 1](./images-en/install-hd/calamares-en_12.png "Manual partition encrypt 1")